 wait command, it has a really peculiar interface and does not display any progress (not even by itself, not to mention with Ansible integration), which yields a user-unfriendly process blocking experience.
 By using the

 until loop, you in fact poll instead of actively waiting, which results in better usability and performance.

 I hope after reading this article you now have a better understanding of how Ansible, a feature-rich automation engine, can help to automate Kubernetes workload management.
 Ansible concepts like tasks, handlers, roles, playbooks, and variables can be put to good use, fitting them into a container-native ecosystem.
-In Part 3, I’ll share a real example of an automation code that executes multi-tier system deployment.
-Stay tuned!
+In the Part 3 tutorial, I share a real example of an automation code that executes multi-tier system deployment.